 Why is it important to keep the flue clean?

-Keeping the chimney flue clean is vital because it’s the only way to escape the smoke and gases from the fire.
+Keeping the chimney flue clean is vital because it’s the only way the smoke and gases from the fire can escape.
 If the chimney flue is blocked, it could cause a fire and other problems.